Orange-OpenSource/collaborativeDM-IoTF-ontology-documentation/readme.md

 – CQ5.
 For each failure mode, what are its causes?
 – CQ6.
 For each failure mode, what are its possible recovery actions?
 ```
+SPARQL Queries to aswer the compentency questions of the IoT-F ontology [CQ-SPARQL](https://github.com/dgarijo/Widoco)
 ## Diagnosis Sparql Query
 ```
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>